What email domain setup does

 - Domain verification stays pending

-- DNS changes can take time to propagate.
+- DNS changes can take time to propagate (up to 48 hours, typically 15-30 minutes).

 - Re-check that you copied values exactly (extra spaces can break verification).